Share

 This article was originally published on February 11 and has since been updated.

 A series of impeachments, resignations, and interim governments have marked a tumultuous decade in Peruvian politics that has seen nine occupants of the presidential palace.
-The latest changeover, less than two months before the first-round vote, could have an impact on the outcome—particularly as a large portion of the electorate remains undecided.
+The latest changeover happened less than two months before the first-round vote of an election marked by a high degree of fragmentation.

 On February 18, Congress appointed José María Balcázar of the leftist Free Peru party to lead the country on an interim basis until an elected president is sworn in on July 28.
 A former judge currently under investigation in a bribery case, the 83-year-old Balcázar was expelled from a regional bar association under suspicion of embezzlement in 2022.
 While chair of the congressional education committee in 2023, he made widely condemned comments supporting child marriage and was the only legislator to vote against ending the practice.